firedrakeproject/flooddrake/README.md

 **This project is now archived.
-If you are looking for a shallow water written using Firedrake, we encourage you to look at [Thetis](https://thetisproject.org)**.
+If you are looking for a shallow water model written using Firedrake, we encourage you to look at [Thetis](https://thetisproject.org)**.

 # flooddrake